 In addition to the above, there’s the internet and cable TV cost which averages €15-20 per month—for some of the fastest internet speeds in the world.

-Transportation Options and Their Costs in Romania
+Public Transportation Options and Their Costs in Romania

 Public transport will be a small line item for your cost of living in Romania, but the quality often isn’t good.
 A one-way bus ride in Bucharest costs 1.5 lei (less than 40 U.S. cents).
 A metro ride costs about 65 cents.
 The city center has good connections to all neighborhoods of Bucharest.
 Living far from the center may require the changing of two or even three buses to get to certain places.
 Most expats and foreigners here use taxis and Uber, one of the reasons being the impossibility to find English information on how to use the public transport system and where you buy tickets from.